Fryderyk Pautsch: Life and work

 During World War I, he served in the Polish Legion, an independent unit within the Austro-Hungarian Army.
 From 1915, he also worked as a war artist, assigned to the Royal War Press Detail.
 He would hold that position until shortly after the war ended.
-In 1919, he left Breslau to accept the post of Director of the school of arts and crafts in Poznań.
-There, he was one of the founders of an artists' association known as "Świt", or "Morgenröte" (Dawn).
+In 1919, he left Breslau now to accept the post of Director of the school of Arts and Crafts in Poznań.
+There, he was one of the founders of an artists' movement known as "Świt" (Dawn), which included the monumental sculptor, Mieczysław Lubelski.